-Revenues correspond to research fees for collaborative research work with third parties in the valuation of mining and industrial residues as the critical and strategic metals sectors.
+Revenues classified as other income come from two sources: research fees for collaborative research work with third parties in the valuation of mining and industrial residues as the critical and strategic metals sectors and option income from the optioning of its mineral properties.

-Fees received are recognized in the statement of comprehensive loss as the work is performed, all obligations under the contract are satisfied and the corresponding consideration is received or there is reasonable assurance of collection.
+i) Research fees received are recognized in the statement of loss and comprehensive loss as the work is performed, all obligations under the contract are satisfied and the corresponding consideration is received or there is reasonable assurance of collection.